 Picture a six days' journey in a carriage, with no air-conditioning, on rough roads, in Italy in August with a very sick baby.

 Some historians have explained that Shelley needed to get Mary to Este in a hurry because Claire was desperate to spend time with baby Allegra, but Byron wouldn't let the child visit with Claire unless Mary Shelley was also in residence.
-But while Mary was making her arduous and miserable journey, Shelley admitted to Byron that Mary was not with him, as he had implied, rendering that hasty and miserable journey unnecessary.
+But while Mary was making her arduous and miserable journey, Shelley admitted to Byron that Mary was not with him, as he had implied, rendering that haste unnecessary.

 It's odd, anyway, that Mary's presence was so crucial because Byron thought the Shelleys were abysmally poor parents who half-starved their children.
 Would a week or more have made such a difference?
 Why was Shelley so insistent on hurrying?

 Poor baby Clara contracted dysentery.
 She survived the six day trip to Este, but was very weak.

 A few weeks later Shelley left Mary behind again and went to Padua with Claire, ostensibly in search of a good doctor for her.
 He wrote to Mary and ordered her to bring the baby to Padua.
 Then they went on to Venice, to consult Lord Byron's doctor.
 The baby did not survive the trip.
 She died in her mother's arms.

 What accounts for Shelley's urgent insistence that Mary come from Bagni di Lucca immediately, despite little Clara being ill?

 I provide a new answer in my forthcoming novel, A Different Kind of Woman.